kevoconnell/thepath/_posts/iwishihaddrive.md

 - i have financial stability
 	- i.e, I can afford to fuck off for some extended period of time
 	- if I had to put a number to this, $1m at minimum, it honestly can be way lower than that though
-- ive lived in LA for 5 years. at this point I really want to do that, if not LA, then some other city
+- ive lived in a city for 5 years. at this point I really want to do that, if not the city i am currently in, then some other city
 - i have a very fulfilling social life, I am around those I love all of the time, whether that is friends or family
 - i invest more in my faith in god